Course: Art as Politics – February/March 2022

 Please note: if we receive the maximum amount of applications we have to close the open call early.
 This will be indicated as soon as possible on our website; please check before sending in your application.

-BAK Public Studies offer critical insights into theoretical foundations and concrete actualizations of art as public practice.
-Understanding art in relation to both theory and social action, BAK Public Studies form a space for collective thinking, imagining, and acting in parallel to BAK’s politically-driven and theoretically-informed research, discourse, exhibitions, and publications.
+BAK Studies (formerly called BAK Public Studies) offer critical insights into theoretical foundations and concrete actualizations of art as public practice.
+Understanding art in relation to both theory and social action, BAK Studies form a space for collective thinking, imagining, and acting in parallel to BAK’s politically-driven and theoretically-informed research, discourse, exhibitions, and publications.

 * Credits image, l.–r. (all photographs taken at BAK, basis voor actuele kunst, Utrecht by Tom Janssen):